 The top dishes of the day were – Tuna pizza served on a tortilla base, Tangy pomelo salad, The fantastic mushroom sushi, the Tempura style prawns coated with edible charcoal and a mango wasabi mayo and the stunning orange cheesecake with a brilliant dark chocolate-almond base.
 Thank you W Hotel for your impeccable hospitality.

 Headed straight to Mapusa Market for some local flavours of Goa.
 Be it shopping for fresh local produce, wine, Kaju, pork rosary sausages, jewellery, pottery or little knick-knacks, the market has it all.

 Did a round of Baga Beach despite the crazy rain.
 The beach during sunset was beautiful, with sand in my feet and salt in my hair, it was paradise.
-However a ernest request to all fellow tourists to keep it clean and not litter this pretty white sand beach.
+However an earnest request to all fellow tourists to keep it clean and not litter this pretty white sand beach.

-After Breakfast and a dip in the pool was refreshing.
-We ventured out again to do some last minute shopping and then all that packing.
+After Breakfast and a dip in the pool were refreshing.
+We ventured out again to do some last-minute shopping and then all that packing.
 Haa haa!!

-We indulged in a quick lunch at Infantaria, the all day diner.
+We indulged in a quick lunch at Infantaria, the all-day diner.
 It has an old school charm and is quite popular with locals and tourists.
-Selectively trying out two Goan dishes we ordered pork fried rice and beef chilli, both lip smacking and well spiced with local masalas.
+Selectively trying out two Goan dishes we ordered pork fried rice and beef chili, both lip-smacking and well-spiced with local masalas.